Reeths-Puffer Middle Schools

 State law requires that we also report additional information.

 · The status of the 3-5 year School Improvement Plan - The School Improvement Team has worked to establish and lead the building toward its reading, writing, and math goals, through the utilization of the seven North Central Accreditation (NCA) standards.
-The School Improvement Team will continue to work closely with the school’s Response to Intervention (RtI) team.
-The teams will work to align priorities and collaborate effectively.
+The School Improvement Team will continue to work closely with the staff to respond to the data around student learning.

-· Identify the number and percent of students represented by parents at parent/teacher conferences -In the Fall of 2011, parents for 280 students attended conferences representing 48% of the 582 Middle School students.
-In the Spring of 2012 parents for 209 students attended conferences representing 36% of the 642 Middle School students.
-In the Fall of 2012 parents for 331 students attended conferences representing 52% of the 638 Middle School students.
-In the spring of 2013 parents for 244 students attended conferences representing 38% of the 642 Middle School students.
+· Identify the number and percent of students represented by parents at parent/teacher conferences - In the Fall of 2012 parents for 331 students attended conferences representing 52% of the 638 Middle School students.
+In the spring of 2013 parents for 38% of the 642 Middle School students attended conferences.
+In the Fall of 2013 parents for 49% of 629 total students attended conferences.
+In the spring of 2014 parents for 33% of the 623 Middle School students attended conferences